sarefo/sarefo.github.io/DuoNat/tools/Claude files/DuoNat main start prompt.md

 ### Stats
 + there might be user stats, showing which taxa are hard/easy or so

+### Difficulty levels
++ taxon pairs with high failure rates might get a "hard" rating, with low failure rate "easy"
++ this might be assessed on a global level, taking in data from all users

 ### Spaced repitition, learning sets
 + it would be awesome for the app to have a system to feed the user the taxon sets that are right for them at the moment, for example according to the following criteria: